What is gadget insurance?

 Gadget insurance FAQs

-Are my gadgets covered outside of Ireland?
+Are my gadgets and mobile phone covered outside of Ireland?

 Yes, most insurers include worldwide cover for between 60 and 180 days in any 12 month period.

 As this is a broad range, always check that the policy you choose has enough cover for your needs.

 Yes, most insurers let you have one policy for multiple devices and this could save you up to 15% compared with buying separate policies.